Trinity Rep is proud to be part of the Public Works National Affiliate Program, an initiative of the Public Theater.

 On the evening of the first rehearsal, when actors and director come to together for the first time, we’ve added a special new public event.
 We’ll share what we learned at that first rehearsal, hear from artists and community members involved in the production about what they’re most looking forward to, and of course, take questions from the audience.
 Depending on what’s happening inside the theater, we’ll maybe even peek in and see what the set looks like so far.

 First chats begin at 7:00 pm in the Trinity Rep lobby.
 They are free and open to the public.

 We program our plays in response to the world around us.
 The artists and administrators who bring each play to life spend a lot of time talking about what’s happening in our community and how it resonates with the themes in the production.
 We hope every piece we put on our stage is relevant to your everyday life and allows you to see your world in a new way.

 In order to bring you into that dialogue, we will offer a conversation in the middle of the run of most shows in a location that relates to the themes of the play, outside of Trinity Rep. Conversationalist-in-Residence Christina Bevilacqua will lead a panel discussion about each show.
-Discussions will begin at 7:00 pm and are free and open to the public.
+Discussions are free and open to the public.

 Radia Herbs farm will host the Context & Conversation for Native Gardens.

 Karen Zacarías’ play Native Gardens brings big, complicated questions about belonging, biology, and borders to the familiar, homey setting of the back yard – and then makes it the comic battle ground on which her big, complicated characters struggle to resolve them.
 Join us for Context & Conversation to consider how we struggle with those questions in our own lives, and in our own community.
 Snacks and a farm walk included – what better way to spend Earth Day?